docker-client/docker-compose-v3/README.md

 ### Contributing

-Feel free to submit an issue if you'd like to ask a question or propose a new feature (maybe Compose v2 support?).
+Please submit an issue if you'd like to ask a question or propose a new feature (maybe Compose v2 support?).
 Pull Requests are welcome, too!

+## Publishing/Release Workflow

+See RELEASE.md